companieshouse/chips-rest-interfaces-consumer/README.md

 5. Use spacebar in the command line to open tilt window - wait for chips-rest-interfaces-consumer to become green.
 6. Run [strike-off-objections](https://github.com/companieshouse/strike-off-objections-web) or an application of your choice that sends data to CHIPS.
-7. Once you have reached the end of the journey or the point where CHIPS has been contacted look in the tilt logs for chips-rest-interfaces-consumer. and check that the logs contain a message similar to "Message offset ... retrieved, processing".
+7. Once you have reached the end of the journey or the point where CHIPS has been contacted look in the tilt logs for chips-rest-interfaces-consumer. and check that the logs contain a message similar to "Message offset < OFFSET > retrieved, processing".

 These instructions are for a local docker environment.